choisteph/SI507Project4/README.md

 # SI 507 Project 4 Read Me
+## Stephanie Choi

 ## This is a project that does the following:
 * Lets you play the game "Breakout!", which is a variation on the game "Pong"

+* The contents of this project were based off of the Sample Pyglet Code provided to our class.
+The forked repository can be found at:

 ## The contents of this project are as follows: